Farah Nada

 Discipline: English

-Department: English and Film
+Department: English and Creative Writing

 Research Centre/Unit: Humanities

-I have presented papers at the following conferences: ACIS 2022: Pasts, Presents, and Futures (University of Georgia (Online), April 2022); Spatial Modernities: Mapping the Physical and Psychological Worlds (University of York (Online), May 2021); New Work in Modernist Studies (Dec.
+I have presented papers at the following conferences: SEAC 2023: Cardinal Points and Regions in Contemporary British Literature and Arts (Universite de Lille, Oct.
+2023); Bodies and Boundaries in Irish and American Literature (Dublin City University, Sept.
+2023); ACIS 2022: Pasts, Presents, and Futures (University of Georgia (Online), April 2022); Spatial Modernities: Mapping the Physical and Psychological Worlds (University of York (Online), May 2021); New Work in Modernist Studies (Dec.
 2020 (Online); Dec.
-2021 (Online)); Elizabeth Bowen Symposium (Birkbeck, Feb.
+2021 (Online); Loughborough University, Dec.
+2022); Elizabeth Bowen Symposium (Birkbeck, Feb.
 2020); MSA 2019: Upheaval and Reconstruction (Toronto, Oct.
 2019); Modernism in the Home (University of Birmingham, July 2019).

-During my time as an undergraduate, I was a fellow of the university's Department of English.
+As an undergraduate, I was a fellow of the university's Department of English.
 In this role, I co-founded the department's first online academic journal Asrar: Dialogues from the Diaspora, co-editing the first two issues.

 I am a three-time recipient of the American University of Sharjah's Chancellor's Award and, upon graduating, was awarded the Department of Mass Communication's Merit Award for Academic Excellence.